mmmorris1975/aws-runas/README.md

 ## Building and Installing

-Running `go get github.com/mmmorris1975/go-aws-runas` should do the trick for downloading this code (and dependancies), and building the program on your local system.
+Assuming you have a go workspace, and GOPATH environment variable set (https://golang.org/doc/code.html#Organization):

-If you're looking to build a specific version of this tool, or use specific tags/commits of the required libraries, run `go get -d github.com/mmmorris1975/go-aws-runas` to only download the packages, then checkout the git tags/commits you're interested in on the necessary repos.
+Run `go get -d github.com/mmmorris1975/go-aws-runas`, and optionally check out any git tags/commits in the downloaded repos (if you're looking to compile specific versions of the code/libraries).
+Then run `go build -o aws-runas github.com/mmmorris1975/go-aws-runas` to create the executable `aws-runas` in the current directory

 ## Usage
-    usage: go-aws-runas [<flags>] [<profile>] [<cmd>...]
+    usage: aws-runas [<flags>] [<profile>] [<cmd>...]

     Create an environment for interacting with the AWS API using an assumed role